Selecting The Right Backpack

 become familiar with how they affect the fit of the pack.
 Now load the

-hip belt buckle and make sure the padding wraps right around your hip
+tighten the hip belt buckle and make sure the padding wraps right

-bones.
-The shoulder straps should feel snug and not squeeze your neck.
+around your hip bones.
+The shoulder straps should feel snug and not

-comfortable.
-Now fine-tune the fit by walking around and playing with
+until they feel comfortable.
+Now fine-tune the fit by walking around

-use, size, frame type, design, features, construction, materials,
+a backpack Primary use, size, frame type, design, features,

 or mountaineering, your pack should enhance your outdoor experience and